elankath/mcmdesign/src/machine-controller/node_drain.md

 ```
 NOTE: The struct fields are badly named.
 - `PodVolumeInfo.persistentVolumeList` is a slice of persistent volume names.
 This is from [PersistentVolumeSpec.VolumeName](https://pkg.go.dev/k8s.io/api/core/v1#PersistentVolumeSpec)
 - `PodVolumeInfo.volumeList` is a slice of persistent volume IDs.
 This is obtained using [driver.GetVolumeIDs](../src/mcm_facilities.md#driver) given the PV Spec.
+This is generally the CSI volume id.

 ### drain.Options.evictPod